eyulf/alexgardner.id.au/10-about.md

 {% include images.html %}

-In mid 2014 I made a massive change to my life and moved interstate, away from my friends and family in Adelaide, to Sydney in order to further my career.
-Since then I have stepped up and moved from Technical Support to System Administration.

 I have over {{ site.time | date: '%Y' | minus: site.data.misc.year_started.it }} years of IT experience in general, and have worked in the Hosting and Telecommunication industries.
-I run a personal [homelab]({% link 20-homelab.md %}) which I use to learn new things about technology and practise the art of automating almost everything.
+I run a personal [homelab]({% link 20-homelab.md %}) which I use to practise and learn new things about technology and the art of automating almost everything.

+In mid 2014 I made a massive change to my life and moved interstate, away from my existing friends and family in Adelaide, to Sydney in order to further my career.
+Since then I have been promoted a couple of time and am now performing the technical implementation and engineering of new products for the hosting company I work for.

-In my spare time I participate in [archery]({% link 30-reenactment.md %}) with the [Medieval Archery Society]({{ site.data.links.main.mas }}), and impose my will onto steel by [blacksmithing]({% link 40-blacksmithing.md %}).
+I have been a [historical re-enactor]({% link 30-reenactment.md %}) for over {{ site.time | date: '%Y' | minus: site.data.misc.year_started.reenactment }} years.
+In my spare time I participate in archery with the [Medieval Archery Society]({{ site.data.links.main.mas }}), and engage my creative spark onto steel by [blacksmithing]({% link 40-blacksmithing.md %}).

 My preferred method of contact is through [email](mailto:{{ site.email }}).
 I also have a [LinkedIn]({{ site.data.links.main.linkedin }}) page, but update it even less then this website.